Frequently Asked Questions

 What license is OpenSeaMap under?

-All the data in the OpenStreetMap database, including OpenSeaMap data, is under the "Creative Commons Attribution Share-Alike 2.0" license.
+All the data in the OpenStreetMap database, including OpenSeaMap data, is under the ODbL.
+The chart tiles are under the "Creative Commons Attribution Share-Alike 2.0" license.
 In short, the license stipulates that any use of OSM data is permissible, even for commercial purposes, however OpenStreetMap must be attributed and the resulting data must be released under the same license.

 What is OpenStreetMap?